gkmahadeshwar/AdaptiveIS/README.md

 ## Project Overview

 **adaptiveIS** is a our Python implementation for flexible applications **importance sampling** methods.
-It compares the following methods on both **toy datasets** and real-world **options trading (IV Surface)** data, evaluated with convergence rate and numerical stability.
+It compares the following methods on both **toy datasets** and real-world **options pricing** data, evaluated with convergence rate and stability.

 This project focuses on three major types of importance sampling:
-- **Vanilla Importance Sampling**: Uniform random sampling across all data points.
+- **Importance Sampling (IS)**: Sampling based on a user-defined starting distribution.
-- **Adaptive Importance Sampling**: Sampling based on a user-defined importance score (e.g., liquidity, premiums, spent).
+- **Adaptive Importance Sampling (AIS)**: Sampling based on a user-defined starting distribution, which is reweighted through each iteration.
-- **Sequential Importance Sampling**: Adaptive sampling across rounds, progressively updating after each round.

 ---

 ## Features

-- Reusable functions across arbitrary datasets.
-- Adaptive sampling driven by financial data (e.g., options trading volume, money spent).
-- Sequential update mechanism for progressive learning or active data collection.
-- Emphasis on smooth implied volatility (IV) surface estimation for options datasets.
-- Extendable design for 2D or general nD importance functions.
+- Implementation of IS and AIS
+- Application on 1D toy example
+- Implementation of "Hard-mixture" AIS
+- Implementation to estimate a fair price in options trading based on Black-Scholes equation

 ---

 ## Project Structure

 adaptiveIS/
+.
+├── adaptiveIS
-├── __init__.py
+│   ├── __init__.py
-├── surface_estimation.py
-├── importance_sampling.py
+│   ├── iv_surface_plot.py
-│
+│   └── surface_estimation.py
-│environment.yml
-│README.md
+├── Numerical_final_presentation_GKM_JZ_FINAL.pdf
+├── OptionTrading.csv
+├── options_pricing_final.ipynb
+├── Importance_Sampling.ipynb
+├── plots
+├── environment.yml
+└── README.md